ucn-triumf/SiglentDevices/doc/SDS5034_doc.md

     ch:     int, channel number
     unit:   str, one of V or A for volts or amps

-`set_ch_vscale(self, ch, scale)`
-:   Sets the vertical sensitivity in Volts/div.
-If the
-    probe attenuation is changed, the scale value is multiplied by the probe's attenuation factor.

-    ch:     int, channel number
-    scale:  float, vertical scaling
+`set_run_state(self, run=True)`
+:   Start/Stop taking data, equivalent to pressing the Run/Stop button on the front panel

 `set_sequence(self, state)`
 :   Enables or disables sequence acquisition mode.

-    ch:     int, channel number
     state:  bool, if true, sequence on

 `set_sequence_count(self, value)`
 :   Sets the number of memory segments to
     acquire.
 The maximum number of segments may be limited by the memory depth of your oscilloscope.
+Must be a power of 2.

     value: int, count setting

 `set_smpl_rate(self, rate)`
 :   Sets the sampling rate when in the fixed sampling rate mode.

-    rate: float, rate in pts/sec
+    rate: float, rate in pts/sec or "auto"

 `set_time_delay(self, delay)`
 :   Specifies the main timebase delay.
 This delay